 2. The ability to mentally and physically perform the duties as assigned and participates in U.S. VRC functions when reasonably requested or ordered free of prejudice.

 3. No felony convictions.
-(Specific Waivers will be considered).
+(Waivers may be considered contingent of circumstances).

-4. The desire to wear the military uniform (modified) of the United States, adhere to the policies and procedures of the U.S. Veteran Reserve Corps, and follow the direction of those officers and NCOs appointed over you.
-However, an alternate uniform is available for those who are not willing to comply with military grooming standards.
+4. The desire to wear the military uniform of the Army of the United States, adhere to the policies and procedures of the U.S. Veteran Reserve Corps, and follow the direction of those officers and NCOs appointed over you.
+However, an alternate uniform is available for ready identification in the field.

-Proof of Service: Both enlisted and officer personnel will be required to submit a copy of their DD 214 or other applicable record of service, with their application (for prior-service personnel), and any applicable qualifications.
-You do not need to be a veteran to join.
-A place for you to serve is available.
+Both enlisted and commissioned personnel will be required to submit a copy of their DD 214 or other applicable record of service, educational or vocational degrees/certificates, and professional licenses, with their application.
+However, you do not need to be a veteran to join.
+For some, life circumstances or medical disability never presented the opportunity to serve their country in uniform.
+A place for anyone to serve is available.